7tigersniffstherose7/PViT-C2/README.md

 The experimental documents will be released later<br>

-BaseLine Model Versions in Transformers<br>
+BaseLine Model Versions in Huggingface Transformers<br>

 | Model | Version |
 | --- | --- |